 - Younger adults and teenagers no longer think race is a big deal.

-- Music and television have brought the world to our doorstep, allowing us to experience other cultures.
+- Music, television, and the Internet have brought the world to our doorstep, allowing us to experience other cultures.

 - Sports, in which the majority of athletes in the three major professional sports — football, basketball, and baseball — are non-white.
 Cable and satellite TV broadcast thousands of college and professional games featuring non-white players.